 AssetMark offers a number of investment strategies that an advisor and client could choose from.
 This includes a strategy focused on achieving enhanced returns and limiting loss and an option that incorporates equity alternatives, bonds and bond alternatives.
 The firm also offers custom portfolio options that can include socially responsible investments, faith-based investments and others.

 AssetMark charges investor fees that are based on the assets they manage for a particular investor.
 A client investing in the firm’s mutual funds could pay a maximum wrap fee that ranges from 0.35% to 0.70% of their assets managed.
-(A wrap fee is an all-inclusive payment for an investment, including commissions, trading, advising, administration and miscellaneous fees involving investment expenses.)
 Generally, the more assets you invest, the lower your rate.

 Here are the fee ranges for other investment assets, including third-party mutual funds that AssetMark doesn’t manage.
 Specific assets within these fund types may be subject to supplemental fees due to their asset class or a more hands-on investing strategy.

 |Fund Type||Fee||Possible supplemental fee|

 |Investment Strategies Group brand||0.10% to 0.50%||0.10% to 0.60%|